If you are using a free investing app like Webull, it is natural to wonder what would happen to your assets if the service were to go out of business.

 Webull has the same SIPC insurance as any other brokerage out there.
 In addition, they also have additional insurance through Apex Clearing.

 They also store all data securely and encrypt it.
-They do not sell your information to third parties either.
+Furthermore, they do not sell your information to third parties.

-There is no real risk to Webull other than losses that may incur through your investing.
+There is no obvious risk to investing with Webull other than losses that may incur through typical investing.
 You can rest easy knowing that Webull is a platform millions of people trust.

-In a nutshell, if Webull went out of business you have protection because...
+In a nutshell, if Webull were to go out of business, you have protection because...

-One of the best parts about Webull is new users get a free stock just for signing up and funding your account!
+One of the best parts about Webull is new users get two free stocks just for signing up and funding their account with +$100!